gin-gonic/website/README.md

 ## Contributing

 - Fork the repository
+- Forking repository is also known as Copying that repository so you can add some other items without affecting original one

 You can click the Fork button in the upper-right area of the screen to create a copy of this repository in your GitHub account.
 This copy is called a fork.